Sitefinity/external-logging/README.md

 External logging
 ============================

+### This repository is not automatically upgraded to latest Sitefintiy version.
+The repository is monitored for pull requests and fixes.
+The latest official version of Sitefinity that supports this sample is 9.1.
+Be aware that using a higher version could cause unexpected behavior.
+If you successfully upgrade the example to a greater version, please share your work with the community by submitting your changes via pull request.

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.ExternalLogging.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.ExternalLogging.CI/)

 As of Sitefinity CMS version 7.1, developers can implement their own custom error logger.
 This sample demonstrates error logging to an external application, which in this case is [Raygun.io](https://raygun.io/).